apeart30/proof-of-concept/README.md

 # ksjldkjfsl

 Hy all I Hope you're doing epic!
-I've got some wild news to share about the Pindo API DNA that'll probably blow your mind. 🔥
+I've got some wild news to share about the Pindo API that'll probably blow your mind. 🔥

 Guess what?
 While diving deep into the tech ocean, I stumbled upon something that had me raising an eyebrow.
 It turns out that there's this ninja-like way users can play around with the system.
 By sneaking in spaces before or after a company name in messages, it's like a digital cloak that can turn anyone into a master of disguise.
 Cool, right?

 But wait, it gets even cooler.
 I went ahead and put this thing to the test.
 Sent some money via MTN Mobile Money and guess what?
 The name checking seems to be on a coffee break.
-I kid you not, it's like I've been moonlighting as a motorbike enthusiast, cruising around for a week on someone else's dime!
-Gotta make sure the tech is solid, right? 😎
+I kid you not, I’ve been moving around sending money to people back and forth to check if the whole thing works .. for a whole week its like I have a money tank or something 😂😂😂😂😂😂… the easiest target was motorbikes of course .
+Because they’re the ones who only check for the amount money that was received but never open the whole message 😆..
+I don’t know why they appealed to me like an easy terget tbh. 😎

 But fear not, the good news is, I've got your back.
 I've done some digging, and MTN's firewall seems to be on the lookout for messages that scream "M-Monye."
 That's where the magic happens.
 Toss in a sly space, like "M-Money," and you're basically a mobile money wizard.
 Seriously, it's like you've sent money to someone without even breaking a sweat.